WEBO-Digital/internship-challenges/Backend/Readme.md

 ### What you need to do

-* If you haven't github account, create one to submit your task
+* If you don't have github account, please create one to submit your task
 * Take a [git class in codeschool](https://www.codeschool.com/courses/try-git).
 (If you do not know git)
 * Once complete, create a public repo called “webo-backend-internship-challenge” in your github account
 * Solve the problem detailed below